electric1490/snore/README.md

 ### Now let's install the other elements needed to run the snore app
 ```
 cd
 pip3 install discord-webhook        #appears to be version 1.3.1
-pip3 install pyaudio #appears to be version 0.2.14) (this errored out in the intiial setup since it needed sudo apt-get install portaudio19-dev
+pip3 install pyaudio                #appears to be version 0.2.14
 pip3 install matplotlib             #appears to be version 3.10.0
 pip3 install librosa                #appears to be version 0.10.2
 deactivate
 ```